 For a long time, the ‘Great Australian Dream’ has been to own property.
 It is usually the largest asset you will own and provides you with a sense of freedom.
-However, this could be more akin to a pipe dream for some of us due to the huge price tags associated with home ownership.
+However, this could be more akin to a pipe dream for some people due to the huge price tags associated with home ownership.
 If this is you, you may think an off-the-Plan (“OTP”) property may be the alternative you are looking for.
 However, OTPs can carry some significant and inherent risks.

 What Does Buying off-the-Plan Mean?